Bloom filter: Cache filtering

 Content delivery networks deploy web caches around the world to cache and serve web content to users with greater performance and reliability.
 A key application of Bloom filters is their use in efficiently determining which web objects to store in these web caches.
 Nearly three-quarters of the URLs accessed from a typical web cache are "one-hit-wonders" that are accessed by users only once and never again.
 It is clearly wasteful of disk resources to store one-hit-wonders in a web cache, since they will never be accessed again.
 To prevent caching one-hit-wonders, a Bloom filter is used to keep track of all URLs that are accessed by users.
 A web object is cached only when it has been accessed at least once before, i.e., the object is cached on its second request.
 The use of a Bloom filter in this fashion significantly reduces the disk write workload, since most one-hit-wonders are not written to the disk cache.
 Further, filtering out the one-hit-wonders also saves cache space on disk, increasing the cache hit rates.

 Avoiding false positives in a finite universe

 Kiss et al described a new construction for the Bloom filter that avoids false positives in addition to the typical non-existence of false negatives.
 The construction applies to a finite universe from which set elements are taken.
 It relies on existing non-adaptive combinatorial group testing scheme by Eppstein, Goodrich and Hirschberg.
 Unlike the typical Bloom filter, elements are hashed to a bit array through deterministic, fast and simple-to-calculate functions.
 The maximal set size for which false positives are completely avoided is a function of the universe size and is controlled by the amount of allocated memory.

+Alternatively, an initial Bloom filter can be constructed in the standard way and then, with a finite and tractably-enumerable domain, all false positives can be exhaustively found and then a second Bloom filter constructed from that list; false positives in the second filter are similarly handled by constructing a third, and so on.
+As the universe is finite and the set of false positives strictly shrinks with each step, this procedure results in a finite cascade of Bloom filters that (on this closed, finite domain) will produce only true positives and true negatives.
+To check for membership in the filter cascade, the initial filter is queried, and, if the result is positive, the second filter is then consulted, and so on.
+This construction is used in CRLite, a proposed certificate revocation status distribution mechanism for the Web PKI, and Certificate Transparency is exploited to close the set of extant certificates.